Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Introduction

 The key insight of our work is that \textit{QD optimization can be used to algorithmically generate prompts that elicit human-like teaming diversity in LLM-powered agents}.
 Starting from a basic prompt, our algorithm generates new prompts with the previous ones as stepping stones, iteratively creating a repertoire of behaviors along specified axes of diversity.
 Thus, the manual effort for creating diverse behaviors is shifted from designing each individual prompt to simply specifying the required axes of diversity.

 Through a human-subjects study, we show that \textit{human teams exhibit diversity along certain behavioral aspects} (e.g., workload distribution).
-We generate similarly diverse LLM-powered agents by specifying these behavioral aspects as axes of diversity.
-Additionally, our agents can successfully replicate the observed effects of communication on human teamwork.
+We generate diverse LLM-powered agents by using these behavioral aspects as axes of diversity, showing they replicate the effects of communication on human teamwork and exhibit human-like behavior.

 We make the following contributions: (1) A human-subjects experiment that characterizes the diversity of teaming and communication behaviors in human teams in the domain Steakhouse~\citep{hsu2025fov}, inspired by the video game Overcooked~\citep{overcooked2,carroll2019utility}.
 (2) \planqd{}, a novel framework for generating diverse LLM-agent prompts in collaborative multi-agent environments.
-(3) Empirical evidence that \planqd{} agents replicate trends of the effect of communication on multiple teamwork measures that are observed in human teams.
-(4) A comparison showing that \planqd{} yields a broader and more diverse range of behaviors than standard LLM prompting (i.e., directly asking LLM to generate multiple prompts for diverse behavior).
+(3) A comparison showing that \planqd{} yields a broader and more diverse range of behaviors than standard LLM prompting (i.e., directly asking LLM to generate multiple prompts for diverse behavior).
+(4) Empirical evidence that teams from \planqd{} are human-like in terms of behavior and the effect of communication on their teamwork.

-\section{Background and related work}
+\section{Background and Related Work}

-\emph{\textbf{Human behavior modeling.}} Modeling human behavior~\citep{steinfeld2009oz,camerer2011behavioral} is an active research area in human-machine collaboration, drawing insights from human factors and cognitive science~\citep{salas2005there,hoffman2023inferring}.
+\emph{\textbf{Human Behavior Modeling.}} Modeling human behavior~\citep{steinfeld2009oz,camerer2011behavioral} is an active research area in human-machine collaboration, drawing insights from human factors and cognitive science~\citep{salas2005there,hoffman2023inferring}.
 Particularly relevant to this work are studies on the effects of communication on team coordination and performance~\citep{mavridis2015review,tabrez2019explanation,natarajan2023human}.
 However, these works lack effective models of human communication and variability~\citep{tabrez2020survey}.
 Human modeling has also been viewed through the lens of zero-shot coordination, where agents are trained to collaborate with unseen partners.
 Such approaches either augment human data via behavior cloning~\citep{carroll2019utility} or generative models~\citep{NEURIPS2021_ADAP,liang2024learning}, or generate purely synthetic agents~\citep{strouse2021collaborating}.
 While these methods consider diversity in behaviors, they do not consider the role of communication.

 Recent work has explored using LLMs to emulate human behaviors~\citep{zhou2024sotopiainteractiveevaluationsocial,li2023theory,xie2024largelanguagemodelagents,yang2024oasis}.
 However, these studies are mostly limited to text-based social settings, lacking embodied interaction with environments.
 On the other hand, LLM-powered agents in action-oriented domains rely on handcrafted prompts~\citep{zhang2024proagent,agashe2023llm}, restricting the extent to which their behavior can be systematically diversified.
 In contrast, our work algorithmically generates personality prompts to elicit diverse behaviors in collaborative settings.